Zaubrik/web_server/README.md

 # web_server

-Serves websites based on the hostname
+Serves websites based on the hostname.